| This study of the Rosario

 As part of this activity, a panel was also organised during which three of

 the interviewees presented local experiences.
+RESULTS AND CONCLUSIONS The opinion of local

+actors.
 Activities that would

 imply similar impact or management problems are presented together; the